AlbertoRoper/AlbertoRoper.github.io/_posts/2025-11-12-contributing-to-projects.md

 ```

 If you are working alone in the repo, the recommended is to just modify the main branch, while if you are working with other people in your own repo you should use development branches and create a pull request.

+## Creating a repository to work publicly or privately on your modifications {#developments}